My name is Rusty Moore and I’m a recovering Meathead.

 My muscle building journey began in 1987.

-There were a lot of stellar movies released in 87, like Evil Dead 2 and Predator, and Lethal Weapon, but I’d say Dirty Dancing stands the test of time the best.
+There were a lot of stellar movies released in 87, like Evil Dead 2 and Predator, Lethal Weapon, Dirty Dancing, etc.

 Anyway, back then my goal was to gain as much muscle as possible, as quickly as possible.